 Create a valued and expected culture of interprofessional collaboration to promote excellence in primary care education.
 Collaboration among primary care providers (physicians, nurse practitioners, physician assistants, nurses and other professionals) is crucial for the future delivery of high‐quality, patient‐centered primary care.
 We plan to excel in training our future family physicians by creating and supporting models of interprofessional collaboration in education, clinical care and research.

 Among the many medical disciplines, family physicians are perhaps the most versatile.
 They bring new life into the world and provide palliative care.
 They treat coughs and cuts as well as debilitating chronic illness.
 They are their patients’ health encyclopedias, teachers, therapists and coaches.
 They can do it all, but…for the sake of their wellbeing…they don’t have to.
 The current model of medical care practice follows a team-based approach.
 While primary care physicians remain at the center of their patients’ health care orbits, they are supported by a range of professionals who collaborate on the care of their patients.
 Nurse practitioners and physician assistants are trained to provide a range of primary care services under a physician’s guidance.
 Therapists and social workers can be called on to attend to mental health and social service needs.
 Specialists can advise patients on the treatment of a specific illness or infirmity.
 Pharmacists, dentists and health educators play important roles on the health delivery team.
 Under the team-based model, each professional is providing service to the highest level of his or her respective licensing and training.
 In training the next generation of medical professionals, it is essential that they gain the skills necessary to be effective in contemporary team-based practice settings.
 The Department of Family and Community Medicine has made a commitment to enhancing opportunities for interprofessional education through its inclusion in its strategic plan.
-During the first year of the strategic plan implementation, the Interprofessional Education Committee, led by co-chairs Huey Lin, M.D., Associate Professor, and Debra Bakerjian, Ph.D., FNP, Senior Director for Nurse Practitioner and Physician Assistant Clinical Education and Practice, has made important strides toward bridging the strengths of Health System’s graduate medical education programs.
+The Interprofessional Education Committee, led by co-chairs Huey Lin, M.D., Associate Professor, and Shelley Henderson, Ph.D., Director of Behavioral Medicine, has made important strides toward bridging the strengths of Health System’s graduate medical education programs.

 IV.
 Research and Scholarly Activity